davidabram/io_urine/README.md

   (even if it's just "prep fields are correct").
 - For poll operations, use event flag constants from `lib.rs` (POLLIN, POLLOUT, etc.).
 - For timeouts, use the `Timespec` struct and helper methods for relative/absolute timeouts.
+- For advanced setup features, extend `SetupBuilder` with new fluent methods and add comprehensive tests that handle both success and expected failure modes.

 ## License